ARTS-Laboratory/UAV-Deployable-Stage-Height-Sensor/V0/V0.4/code/README.md

+## clock_calibration
+- calibrates the DS3231 to compiling time or a user defined time

 ## data_collection
-1. Main program for base package with serial communication
+- main program for base package with serial communication

-## clock_calibration
+## EPM_data_collection
-1. Calibrates the DS3231 to compiling time or a user defined time
+- main program for EPM package acting as receiver

 ## magnet_toggle
-1. Uses serial commands to toggle EPM on and off
+- uses serial commands to toggle EPM on and off

 ## rf_controller
-1. Used with the RF controller PCB to configure a transmitter for the package
+- configures a transmitter for the package with the RF controller PCB